-Section 1: The Co-Insurance and Underinsurance Trap
+What Is The Co-Insurance and Underinsurance Trap?

-Section 3: Technical Python Underinsurance Penalty Modeler
+How Does Technical Python Underinsurance Penalty Modeler Work?

 def model_underinsurance_claim(actual_loss, sum_insured, actual_gross_profit):